By TMoM Team Member Rachel Hoeing

 “I make one meal for my whole family.
 I serve it and that is that.
 If they don’t like it, they go to bed hungry.”

 Check.
-Did this for months and ended up with a miserable family sitting around the dinner table watching my daughter cry and go to bed with no dinner every night.
+Did this for months.
+However, we ended up with a miserable family sitting around the dinner table watching my daughter cry and go to bed with no dinner every night.

 “Give her just a little of a new food at a time.
-A small spoonful on her plate every night.
+For instance, a small spoonful on her plate every night.
 Eventually she will try it.”

 Strawberries on plate every other day for months.
-Never tried them once.
+Despite my attempts, she never tried them once.

 “Maybe when she is at a friend’s house she will try new foods that her friends like.”